million1156/EdReady/README.md

 Notice how there is a `correct` parameter?
 This makes it very possible for someone to forge a request, claim the answer is correct, and it'll be marked down as correct.
 This one is a little less theoretical, as testing this seems to prove my theory is correct, but it most likely depends (e.g if the answer you chose was *actually* correct or not).

 There is also a `possiblePoints` and `scoredPoints` parameter, however I am personally not sure what they do, so they most likely are "useless" in nature.

+## And that's it!

+That's all that I really have to say about this, I hope this is interesting for at least somebody!